__copyright__ = 'Copyright 2017-2018, http://radical.rutgers.edu'

 '''

-The resource description is a dictionary that holds information about the
+The resource description is a dictionary that holds information about

-| 'resource' : Label of the resource that will be used.
+| 'resource' : Label of the platform with resources.

-| 'runtime' : Amount of time the workflow is expected to execute.
+| 'walltime' : Amount of time the workflow is expected to run.

-| 'cores' : Number of CPU cores.
+| 'cpus' : Number of CPU cores/threads.

 Optional keys include: